Mooophy/CLRS/ch02/README.md

 ```

 ##Ex2.3-6
  * No. lines 5 - 7 from Insertion-Sort are doing two things: Firstly, it finds the correct position to insert; Secondly, it pushes elements with greater value backwards.
-For an arrry, binary search cann't improve the pushing part, For a linked list, binary seach cann't handle the first task.
+For an arrry, binary search can't improve the pushing part, For a linked list, binary seach can't handle the first task.